Aswinpkrishnan94/DSP_MATLAB/README.md

 6. To plot the sine and cosine functions
 7. To sort or flip a sequence
 8. To perform linear convolution on two signals
-9. Script 1 - To plot amplitude spectrum and power spectrum
+9. Script 1 - To plot the amplitude spectrum and power spectrum
+10. Bode plot - to plot Bode diagram for the transfer function given and determine the gain margin, phase margin